davidpopo1/Replicate-Blog-Card-FrontEnd-Mentor-Challenge/README.md

 - HTML5
 - CSS custom properties
-- Flexbox
-- CSS Grid
+- Flexboxes

 ### What I learned

 What I learned from this project is the intricacies of styling with CSS.
 Purely styling a website with CSS and not relying on pre-built, pre-stylized elements was a rewarding challenge.
+I usually wouldn't implement the styles in the index file but for this project it seemed easier to do this than separate the files for this size of a project.

 Understanding flexboxes and how to best utilize it for this project was fun to tackle.
 When I first started this project I was having difficulty understanding flexboxes but this project gave me a better grasp on it.
 I played a fun little game called Flexbox Froggy recommended to me by a professor which helped me instantly in getting a better understanding of flexboxes.
 Flexboxes are a great tool that I will add to my toolbox for future projects.